bernardoaugusto/bernardo-crud-typeorm/docs/plugins.md

-# Plugin guide for node-crud-typeorm
+# Plugin guide for crud-typeorm

-Plugins allow you to add features to node-crud-typeorm, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by node-crud-typeorm.
+Plugins allow you to add features to crud-typeorm, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by crud-typeorm.

-Creating a node-crud-typeorm plugin is easy.
+Creating a crud-typeorm plugin is easy.
 Just create a repo with two folders:

 ```
 commands/